 How do you prioritize your budgets?

 I never work directly with clients and budget, I have in-house staff for this.
 My relationship with clients is artistic and creative.
 I’m a firm believer in keeping budget and style separate for a positive relationship.
-That said, budgets do need to be established, and I try and put 20% of the budget aside from day one, as the emergency fund.
+That said, budgets do need to be established, and I try to put 20% of the budget aside from day one, as the emergency fund.
 The project is reviewed and broken into the necessary stages of work - with a cap on each stage from the budget.
-This keeps us on point with decision making.
-If we go over on something, we know it has to be accounted for from something else and allow for that concession.
+This keeps us on point with decision-making.
+If we go over on something, we know it has to be accounted forfrom something else and allow for that concession.

-I always need that 20% fund to visual pull the end project together, and though clients protest to me being firm on not using it early on, they are glad at the end.
+I always need that 20% fund to visually pull the end project together, and though clients initially protest, I know from years of practice it's solid practice, they are glad at the end in how they benefit.

 Click HERE to contact Pippa or create your personal Colour Capsule (TM)!